dariol83/reatmetric/README.md

 ## Documentation
 The system concepts, design and modules are described in the [documentation](docs/ReatMetric%20Design%20Concepts.adoc).

+## Dependencies
+ReatMetric is based on a very limited set of dependencies:
+- [eu.dariolucia.ccsds](https://www.github.com/dariol83/ccsds): providing support for SLE/TM/TC/PUS handling of the _spacecraft_ driver;
+- [openJFX](https://openjfx.io): for the graphical user interface of the _ui_ module;
+- [ControlsFX](https://github.com/controlsfx/controlsfx): advanced UI controls for the _ui_ module;
+- [Apache Derby](http://db.apache.org/derby): providing the storage backend of the _persist_ module;
+- [JAXB](https://javaee.github.io/jaxb-v2): for the configuration of all modules;
+- [Groovy](https://groovy-lang.org): for the Groovy language support in the _processing_ and _automation_ modules (best choice);
+- [GraalVM](https://www.graalvm.org): for the Javascript language support in the _automation_ modules;
+- [Jython](https://www.jython.org/): for the Python language support in the _automation_ modules.

 ## Performance
 The performance of the processing model and of the spacecraft driver have been measured on the following 2 platforms:

 1) Zotac Magnus EN72070V: Intel Core i7-9750H, Hexa-core, 2.6 GHz without turbo boost; 32 GB DDR4 2666 MHz; Windows 10 Professional 64 bits; openJDK 11.
 2) Raspberry PI 4: Broadcom BCM2711, Quad Core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz, 8 GB DDR4 3200 MHz; Manjaro Linux 64 bits; openJDK 11.

-Each platform only run the backend application, without UI.
+Each platform runs only the backend application, without UI.

 The data definition of the processing model included:
 - 80'000 processing parameters
 - 5'000 synthetic parameters
 - 10'000 reported events
 - 2'000 condition-based events
 - 10'000 activities

 The TM/TC data definition of the spacecraft included:
 - 3'600 PUS (3,25) TM packets
 - 10'000 PUS 5 TM packets
 - time packet, verification reports
 - 10'000 TC commands

 TM/TC setup:
 - single RAF SLE in online complete mode;